 The injuries associated with these accidents are severe.
 Often a victim will endure the consequences of that accident the rest of his or her life – whether that is from permanent disability, emotional trauma, or physical deformities.

 Just some of the injuries seen in these catastrophic accidents include:

 If you or a loved one is struck by a vehicle, regardless of whether that driver is charged criminally, you can make them liable for your injuries.
 The law allows you to seek compensation for your losses, including medical costs, pain, suffering, or the death of a loved one.

 Hold them responsible even if law enforcement will not.
-Contact the attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP at one of our three convenient office locations or ask for more information online.
+Contact the attorneys at Koonz McKenney Johnson & DePaolis LLP at one of our three convenient office locations or ask for more information online.